 |Here is the real gun.
 I know, no aliens, bummer. ;)|

-It is easy to picture all Nazis as robots shouting "Heil Hitler" as they click their heels and run to their machine guns.
-That is the stereotype, and was at least as early as "To Be Or Not To Be" in 1941, when the climax of the film occurs as a Nazi is convinced that it is his duty to Hitler to jump out of plane without a parachute.
+It is easy to picture all Germans as robots shouting "Heil Hitler" as they click their heels and run to their machine guns.
+That is the stereotype, and was at least as early as "To Be Or Not To Be" in 1941, when the climax of the film occurs as a blindly loyal Wehrmacht soldier is convinced that it is his duty to Hitler to jump out of plane without a parachute.
 However, these photos show a little, shall we say, originality.

 Now, there may have been some mindless drones during the war - there usually are, in all armies.
 But for the vast majority of World War II grunts on both sides, the war was a major inconvenience, and any opportunity to have a little fun was welcome.

 Sometimes the frat boys really put the hard sell on the ladies, as below.
 And yes, they are all loving it, check out the two other girls with the pistols ready to go.

 While some of the official studio portraits themselves are a bit farcical or at least "revealing" in hindsight, in general wartime photographers tried to make everything look just-so.
 The point was to make things ideal for the magazines and so forth.
 So, seeing a break in that monotony in the photographic record is kind of fun.

 Anyway, this page is intended as some light relief from the otherwise grim pages full of death and killings.
 Or, at least, a more human look at the less heroic sides of the conflict.